-Your Username is your BCIT ID student number (A00_ _ _ _ _ _) and your initial password is your birthday in this format: YYMMDD.
+You will need your username (your BCIT ID student number (A00_ _ _ _ _ _) and your initial password is your birthday in this format: YYMMDD.
 You can search for your BCIT ID online or reset your password if needed.

-The Student Information & Enrolment Services office is also here to help.Top
+The Student Information and Enrolment Services office is also here to help.Top

 Do I have to come to the BCIT Bookstore to buy my textbooks and course materials?

-I want to transfer out of the course I am currently registered in.
-How do I do it?Top
+How do I transfer out of the course in which I am currently registered?Top

 Many courses allow you to register prior to the second class.
-Contact Student Information & Enrolment Services to discuss your options.Top
+Contact Student Information and Enrolment Services to discuss your options.Top

 My course is cancelled.
 What should I do?

 If your course is cancelled, an email will be sent to your myBCIT account.
 You will receive a cheque for a full refund within four weeks.
-You may also transfer these fees to a different course in the same term.Top
+You may also transfer your fees to a different course by contacting Student Information and Enrolment Services.Top

 Is financial assistance available?

 Limited financial assistance is available to eligible students registering for part-time programs and courses.
-Contact or visit Student Financial Aid & Awards for more information.Top
+Contact or visit Student Financial Aid and Awards for more information.Top

 Where do I park when I go to class?